What is Methylin Oral Solution and how is it used?

-Stimulants, including Methylin, used to treat ADHD are associated with peripheral vasculopathy, including Raynaud’s phenomenon.
+Stimulants used to treat ADHD, including Methylin, are associated with peripheral vasculopathy, including Raynaud’s phenomenon.
 Signs and symptoms are usually intermittent and mild; however, very rare sequelae include digital ulceration and/or soft tissue breakdown.
-Effects of peripheral vasculopathy, including Raynaud’s phenomenon, were observed in post-marketing reports at different times and at therapeutic doses in all age groups throughout the course of treatment.
+Effects of peripheral vasculopathy, including Raynaud’s phenomenon, were observed in postmarketing reports at different times and at therapeutic doses in all age groups throughout the course of treatment.
 Signs and symptoms generally improve after reduction in dose or discontinuation of drug.
 Careful observation for digital changes is necessary during treatment with ADHD stimulants.
 Further clinical evaluation (e.g., rheumatology referral) may be appropriate for certain patients.

 Long-Term Suppression Of Growth

 CNS stimulants have been associated with weight loss and slowing of growth rate in pediatric patients.

 Careful follow-up of weight and height in children ages 7 to 10 years who were randomized to either methylphenidate or non-medication treatment groups over 14 months, as well as in naturalistic subgroups of newly methylphenidate-treated and non-medication treated children over 36 months (to the ages of 10 to 13 years), suggests that consistently medicated children (i.e., treatment for 7 days per week throughout the year) have a temporary slowing in growth rate (on average, a total of about 2 cm less growth in height and 2.7 kg less growth in weight over 3 years), without evidence of growth rebound during this period of development.